suthat/signal/README.md

 ## Signal

-Signal is An Opensource Framework for Multiple-Consumers Notification Service.
+Signal is a framework for multiple consumers motification service.
 It was found, designed, and developed at School of Information Technology, KMUTT (Thailand) or SIT (http://www.sit.kmutt.ac.th)

 > Users are beginning to rely on notifications, both in their private and working lives.
 Real-time messages deliver up-to-the-minute direct to users’ mobile phones, tablets, cameras , watches, glasses, or desktops.
 (F. Wilson.
 “Mobile Notifications”.
 A VC musings of a VC in NYC (1st March 1 2011) http://www.avc.com/a_vc/2011/03/mobile-notifications.html)